SparksNetwork/lambda-performance-test/README.md

 # AWS lambda testing

 This is a really simple and short test of using AWS lambda with SNS or Kinesis for broadcasting messages.
+The producers will broadcast 100 messages.
+The consumers will consume those messages and write the time it took them to get the message into a dynamodb table.
+The producer will be waiting for all it's messages to be written to that table and will then produce the stats.

+Time given is in seconds.
+The total doesn't mean much as the producer has to poll dynamodb.

 ## Requirements:

 * Apex (apex.run)
 * Terraform (terraform.io)
+* Our terraform project (github.com/SparksNetwork/terraform) checked out into ../terraform
 * NodeJS

 ```
+# Terraform
 brew install terraform
+# Node
 brew install node-build nodenv
 nodenv install 6.6.0
 nodenv use 6.6.0
+# Apex
 curl https://raw.githubusercontent.com/apex/apex/master/install.sh | sh
 ```

-Note that you also need our terraform repo to generate the required resources.

 ## Install / setup